Iterative Thresholding and Projection Algorithms and Model-Based Deep Neural Networks for Sparse LQR Control Design: Model-based Deep Neural Networks for Sparse LQR Optimal Control Design

 \subsection{Stability check and training DNNs}

-In Algorithm \ref{alg:ISTA}, finding a sparse matrix $\bK^{(t+1)} \in \cF$ is conducted by backtracking operation, if the $(t+1)$-th intermediate matrix $\bK^{(t+1)}$ is not in $\cF$.
-However, in the DNN, it is difficult to handle the backtracking operation, which requires an inner loop as introduced in the do-while loop in Algorithm \ref{alg:ISTA}.
-Also, through training the DNN, it can be expected to find an optimal step size and a threshold level in each layer.
-Therefore, we simplify the backtracking operation to the operation checking whether the intermediate feedback matrix $\bK^{(t+1)}$ is in $\cF$ or not.
-If $\bK^{(t+1)} \in \cF$, then, we use $\bK^{(t+1)}$ as the input of the next layer of the DNN.
+In Algorithm \ref{alg:ISTA}, the process of finding a sparse matrix $\bK^{(t+1)} \in \cF$ involves a backtracking operation if the $(t+1)$-th intermediate matrix $\bK^{(t+1)}$ is not in $\cF$.
+However, implementing the backtracking operation in a DNN can be challenging as it requires an inner loop, which is the do-while loop in Algorithm \ref{alg:ISTA}.
+Moreover, during DNN training, it is possible to determine an optimal step size and threshold level for each layer.
+Consequently, we simplify the backtracking operation to a check for whether the intermediate feedback matrix $\bK^{(t+1)}$ belongs to $\cF$ or not.
+If $\bK^{(t+1)} \in \cF$, we use it as the input for the next layer of the DNN.
 Otherwise, we assign $\bK^{(t)} \in \cF$ to $\bK^{(t+1)}$.
-Hence, we have an intermediate feedback matrix $\bK^{(t+1)}$ that can asymptotically stabilize the distributed system.
+This approach allows us to obtain an intermediate feedback matrix $\bK^{(t+1)}$ that can asymptotically stabilize the distributed system.
+To guarantee that $\bK^{(t+1)} \in \cF$, we need to use a stable initial feedback matrix $\bK^{(0)}$, i.e., $\bK^{(0)} \in \cF$.

-Training the DNNs is conducted by solving the following loss minimization problem over the training parameters:
+The training of DNNs involves solving the following loss minimization problem with respect to the training parameters: